Floating License Server

 Documentation / Administrate

 The ReqView Floating License Server is a web service providing floating licenses for ReqView products.
-It communicates with client applications using secure HTTPS connections, so it must be started with a TLS/SSL certificate and its private key.
+It communicates with client applications using secure HTTPS connections, so it must be started with a valid TLS/SSL certificate and its private key.

 Note: The license server must run at the exact address and port for which the ReqView floating license was generated.
 The server’s TLS certificate must be issued for this address.
 Multiple DNS names and wildcards are not permitted.